 StayFocusd is a Google Chrome extension that you can use to limit the amount of time that you spend on certain websites.
 You can also use it to block a specific page of a website, or types of content—such as games or videos.

-For starters, Bit.ly allows you to customise the shortened links, so you can replace those numbers and letters and give your link a more personal appearance.
+For starters, Bit.ly allows you to customize the shortened links, so you can replace those numbers and letters and give your link a more personal appearance.

 You can also use Bit.ly as an analytics tool to gain statistical information about your links, such as the number of clicks on your links or the percentage of total clicks that came from your bit.ly link.